April 15, 2014

 For though that longed-for peace she linked thereto,

-She found no piece of it in nothingness,
+There’s not a piece of it in nothingness,

 Only with worms, stringing the skull from crack to crack